jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 ### 🧭 <span id="menus">Navigate the menus</span>

 So, with the throttle stick fixed and the batteries inserted, let's power on the radio and see how can we navigate the menus.
-In a nutshell, the mini joystick does all the navigation, except for cancelling out of screens, which is handled by the button below the joystick.
+In a nutshell, the mini joystick does all the navigation, except for canceling out of screens, which is handled by the button below the joystick.

 ![X-Lite with a blue circle around the mini joystick](set-up-taranis-x-lite-12.jpg)